Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!-slides.md

 }
 ```

-- By default ink! stores all storage struct fields under a single storage cell (`Packed` layout)
+- By default ink! stores all storage struct fields under a single storage cell (called the **Packed** layout)

 Notes:

-- We talked about the kv database that the storage is, now how is it used precisely
-- Types that can be stored entirely under a single storage cell are called Packed Layout
-- by default ink! stores all storage struct fields under a single storage cell
-- as a consequence message interacting with the contract storage will always need to read and decode the entire contract storage struct
-- .. which may be what you want or not, depending on access patterns
+- two types of layout

 ---